bartnv/libtables3-wordpress/docs/table_options_database.md

     * submit (string): label to be used as a text on the insert button
     * class (string): CSS class name to set on the input element, in addition to the default ones
     * trigger (string): refresh the indicated other table whenever this table is changed through edit; needs to contain the 'tag' name of the other table
-    * next (string): when the insert button is clicked, replace this block with the block named in this option; within the new block the new entry's insert id is available using lt_getvar('insertid') or ":insertid" in a query.
     * include (string): input definitions to reuse; currently only supports 'edit' to use the edit-definitions
     * noclear (boolean): if set to true, the insert input fields are not cleared after each insert is done
     * onsuccessalert (string): text to show in a javascript alert() after the insert was done succesfully